You’re smart, compassionate, kind, resourceful, self-starting, open-minded, and persistent.

 But there’s one hurdle you don’t want to, or can’t seem to face with confidence: Divorce.

 Divorce is the elephant you’ve tip-toed around for months, maybe years.
 Or, divorce is a sore topic of conversation that makes your temper flare or heart sink.
-Divorce is keeping you up at night and weighing you down because you keep asking yourself: When did things go wrong?
-What do I do now?
-How will the kids react?
-Where will I live?
-Can I start a new business?
-Do I get a job?
-Should I hire an attorney?
-May I keep the house?
-Will I ever be happy again?
+Divorce is keeping you up at night and weighing you down because you keep asking yourself questions like,

 You may have spoken to therapists, wholeheartedly taken their advice yet, find yourself in a state of despair.
 Maybe you’ve done research, found scant data online and still, have countless unanswered questions.